nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 * Personal: personal and/or medical resources.
 * Audited: non-personal resources that require user context.
 * Organization: non-personal resources that do not require user context. \(e.g. server-to-server logic\)

+## Appendix A: Design decisions

+### A.1 mTLS same certificate requirement drop

+In a previous version it was required to use the same client certificate on the connection that requested the access token and on the connection that retrieved the actual data (using the access token).
+This requirement was dropped because it would require too much effort with no real gains in security.
+The JWT-grant tokens have a very limited timespan (seconds) which will already prevent many tokens from being used again.
+More important is that a token can only be hijacked if the attacker already has access to the client or server.
+This is only true if both client and server have their TLS stack correctly configured so no man-in-the-middle-attack can be performed.